If you’re looking for what to eat in Chinatown, the area is a haven for foodies looking for various cuisines from the Chinese diaspora.

 The handmade xiao long baos at Zhong Guo La Mian Xiao Long Bao are stuffed with tender and well-seasoned minced pork filling, swimming in a steamy, savoury broth that’s boiled for more than 12 hours.

-Its addictive boiled dumplings in a gravy of black vinegar and numbing Szechuan red chilli oil are a guaranteed hit with dumpling fanatics.
+Its addictive chilli oil dumplings, soaked in a gravy of black vinegar and numbing Szechuan red chilli oil are a guaranteed hit with dumpling fanatics.
 It also sells la mian (hand-pulled noodles) in various iterations, such as sour-and-spicy noodles, beef noodles and dumpling noodles that are equally slurp-worthy.

 What to order: Steamed xiao long bao (S$7 for 10 pieces), Szechuan spicy wantons (S$5 for 10 pieces)